-A few metres from the memorial to civilians killed in war, just across St Michael’s Avenue, are two Japanese oak trees.
-They were planted by Yoko Ono when she opened the city’s peace month on 14 October 2005.
-On 15 June 1968, John Lennon and Yoko Ono had planted two acorns for peace in the Cathedral grounds.
-They were planted in easterly and westerly positions, symbolizing the meeting of the couple and the union of their two cultures.
-This was the first of many peace events that the couple would initiate throughout their lives.
+In 1968, John Lennon and Yoko Ono planted two acorns for peace in the Cathedral grounds.
+They symbolized the meeting of John and Yoko and the union of their two cultures.
+Planting these acorns was the first of many peace events that they would initiate throughout their lives.

 Perhaps their most famous acts were spending week-long “Bed-ins for Peace”.
 These events were intended to be nonviolent protests against wars and experimental tests of new ways to promote peace.

 Knowing their marriage in 1969 would be a huge press event, John and Yoko decided to use the publicity to promote world peace.
 They spent their honeymoon week in the presidential suite at the Hilton Hotel in Amsterdam.
 They allowed unlimited access and gave endless interviews.
 Later that year they recorded the legendary pacifist anthem “Give Peace A Chance” during their Bed-In for Peace in Queen Elizabeth Hotel, Montreal.